pachyderm/docs/content/2.3.x/getting-started/local-installation.md

       ```s
       minikube start --driver=kvm2
       ```
-!!!
-Note
+{{% notice note %}}
-    Any time you want to stop and restart Pachyderm, run `minikube delete`
-    and `minikube start`.
-Minikube is not meant to be a production environment
-    and does not handle being restarted well without a full wipe.
+Any time you want to stop and restart Pachyderm, run `minikube delete`  and `minikube start`.
+Minikube is not meant to be a production environment and does not handle being restarted well without a full wipe.
+{{% /notice %}}

 #### Using Kubernetes on Docker Desktop